Ranked Activation Shift for Post-Hoc Out-of-Distribution Detection: Conclusions

 We present a hyperparameter-free post-hoc method for out-of-distribution detection that shifts penultimate layer activations to match the average ranked activation profile of in-distribution data.
 Unlike existing enhancing methods, \ours requires no threshold tuning, no access to OoD data, and no assumptions about the sign or distribution of the penultimate layer activations, making it directly applicable to a broad range of architectures, including ReLU-based CNNs, GELU-based ConvNeXts, and vision transformers.

 We validate \ours across four standard, well-established benchmarks, multiple architectures, and three scoring functions, consistently matching or outperforming state-of-the-art enhancing methods that operate at their optimized hyperparameter values.
-Crucially, as shown in the~\Cref{tab:id_accuracy}, \ours leaves ID classification accuracy virtually unchanged, which is a property that some score-enhancing methods do not guarantee.
+Crucially, as shown in the~\cref{tab:tab_acc}, \ours leaves ID classification accuracy virtually unchanged.
 We further show that the improvement is not tied to a single direction of activation modification: both inhibiting and excitatory shifts toward $\boldsymbol{\mu}$ independently improve OoD separation, with \ours compounding both effects through variance compression.